 - All submitted material must be original, and all rights must be wholly owned by the writer(s).

 - Material must be submitted by the writer.
 Material written by writing teams must be submitted by one of the writers, with consent of the other(s).
-All writers must be credited on title page.

 - If a writing team is chosen as a winner, prizes will be given to the person who submits the project.
 Each team is responsible for dividing or sharing the prize money.

 - Substitutions of either corrected pages or new drafts of the entered material will be allowed for a limited time with a $5 reentry fee through Coverfly.
 Please proofread your script carefully before submitting.